-- Keep track of how often and when you urinate, whether you feel you're completely emptying your bladder, and how much liquid you drink.
+- Keep track of how often and when you pee, whether you feel you're fully emptying your bladder, and how much liquid you drink.

-- Make a list of your key medical information, including other conditions you might have.
+- Make a list of key medical information, including other health problems you might have.

 Questions to ask your doctor

-- Is an enlarged prostate or something else likely causing my symptoms?
+- Do I have an enlarged prostate, or could something else be causing my symptoms?